Velestus/CSS-Playground/axe/axe.md

 Little tips:
 - our pseudo elements for blade are quite big, and we need to cover extra shadow;
 - try to give some shinyness for gems, use lighter color;
-- don't forget to add shadow's to golden stylings aswell.
+- don't forget to add shadows to golden stylings aswell.

 ### Conclusion

-CSS is all about thinking in rectangles.
+CSS is all about thinking in rectangles, but those rectangles can be rounded aswell.
 As you can see, this Axe isn't that hard as it may seem at first glance.

 I hope you enjoyed this article, and maybe you will try to do something by yourself!
 Good luck!